sHedC/python-masterthermconnect/README.md

     - mastertherm.vip-it.cz - This is the server for pre 2022 heat pumps
     - mastertherm.online - This is the server for 2022 onward

-NOTE: mastertherm.online is sensitive to too many
+NOTES:
+    - materhterm.online is sensitive to too many requests, for this reason by default it defaults to updates every 10 minutes, the App updates every 2 minutes.
+To help the Info updates every 30 min and data can be set in the options.
+    - if multiple requests are sent at the same time (i.e. from home assistant/ the app and web) some will be refused by the servers, its temporary.
+The updates have been built to report but ignore these.

 ## Installation
-python -m pip install masterthermconnect
+Latest Release Version: python -m pip install masterthermconnect Specific Version or Pre-Release: python -m pip install masterthermconnect==1.1.0rc2

 ## Usage

+### Command Line
 This is used as a libary but it can also be run directly for debug purposes:

 usage: masterthermconnect [-h] [--version] [--api-ver {v1,v2}] [--hide-sensitive] [--user USER] [--password PASSWORD] [--list-devices] [--list-device-data] [--list-device-reg]